nirvanaos/home/readme.md

 compile it as usually and run in Nirvana legacy mode.

 Legacy mode is a special separate environment that lets to run legacy applications in a usual way.
-Legacy applications may create std::thread objects, use std::mutex etc. Legacy applications can not create Nirvana objects directly.
+Legacy applications can not create Nirvana objects directly.
 But legacy applications can create objects via object factories and call the object's operations.

-All threads of the legacy application have background priority and execute only when there are processor cores free from performing the Nirvana requests.
+Legacy application have background priority and execute only when there are processor cores free from performing the Nirvana requests.
 Legacy mode provides preemptive multitasking.
 If Nirvana runs over a host OS, the background threads have default priority for this OS.

 ## Philosophy